Blog

 Monitoring Matters: How We Track the Health of Our Watershed

 Why Monitoring Is Essential Water resource management strictly depends on watershed monitoring programs.
-Scientific teams together with resource managers obtain relevant information on water quality along with habitat data and biological community structures to evaluate the condition of rivers streams and surrounding territories.
-The collected data serves essential purposes including pollution source detection and monitoring […]
+Scientific teams, together with resource managers, obtain relevant information on water quality, along with habitat data and biological community structures, to evaluate the condition of rivers and streams and surrounding territories.
+The collected data serve essential purposes, including detecting pollution sources, monitoring […]

 Open Space Matters: Saving Land to Save Water